-Using the Golden Ratio in Art: Simple Canvas Division for A Better Composition
+Using the Golden Ratio in Art: Simple Canvas Division for Better Composition

 What Is the Golden Ratio and Why It Matters in Art